1fish2/BBQTimer/README.md

 ## Usage Tips
 * Put the BBQ Timer widget on the Android lock screen for quick access.
-(This feature requires Android 4.2 Jelly Bean or later.)
+(This feature requires Android 4.2 Jelly Bean or KitKat.)
-* The BBQ Timer widget also works on the home screen (even in earlier versions of Android).
+* The widget also works on the home screen (even in earlier versions of Android).
 * To resize the home screen widget, long-press on it then drag its resize handles.
-  The initial size fits minutes and seconds (e.g. "18:12").
-Stretched wider, it can fit hours, minutes, and seconds (e.g. "1:15:09") depending on your screen size and font size setting.
+  Stretched wider, it can show longer time intervals (e.g. "2:15:09", depending on your screen size and font size setting).
 * To remove the widget, long-press it, then drag it onto "X Remove".
 * Tap the stopwatch time display to cycle between *reset* -> *running* -> *paused* -> *reset.*
-* The app's main screen displays the stopwatch with more precision (e.g. "18:12.6") than the widget.
 * On the app's main screen, tap the checkbox to enable/disable periodic reminder alarms.
-* On the app's main screen, you can adjust the interval between periodic reminder alarms by dragging the number widget.
+* On the app's main screen, adjust the interval between periodic reminder alarms by dragging the number widget.
 Or tap the number then type in a new number.

 ## How to Use Android Lock Screen Widgets
 * This feature requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
+(Android Lollipop automatically shows the running BBQ Timer's notification.)
 * On Android 4.4 KitKat, you must turn on Settings > Security > Enable Widgets to enable this feature.
 * For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly